Lieutenant Smarmy was full of glaring contradicts.

 “I’m a black man about to jump into a farm in Mississippi.
 If I get stuck in a tree on the way down, I’ve already done half the job for them.”

 I couldn’t help but laugh at the biting humor in his comment.
-Getting your chute hooked on a tree branch while landing wasn’t all too common, but it did happen; especially when winds randomly change directions, like they were today.
+Getting your chute hooked on a tree branch while landing wasn’t all too common, but it did happen; especially when winds randomly change directions, like they did today.

 “The captain said there’s going to be farm equipment still out on the field.
 I don’t really relish the idea of slamming my knees and or face into a tractor,” I whispered to Lieutenant Smarmy out of the side of my mouth.
 “And he said there are gators in the river too.
 Capt said ‘be on the lookout for gators when you’re coming down’.
 What the flying shit balls am I supposed to do if I see a gator while landing?
 Or while trying to unhook my chute?
 Or during the mile ruck to our rally point?”

 “What the flying shit balls am I supposed to do if I see a gator while landing?”

 I cleared my throat, realizing my volume was steadily rising as I became more anxious.

 “Jesus, how would you handle actually being shot at during a jump?
 If anything, the gators will be good practice for you,” Lieutenant Smarmy said in his naturally low, raspy voice.

 I shook my head back and forth in annoyance, there was a ridiculously simple solution to that problem in combat.
 “I would shoot back.”
 Lieutenant Smarmy shrugged in response.
 “But I’m pretty sure the boss isn’t going to be cool with us popping off a few shots at the local gator population,” I argued.